abacus-gene/paml/examples/MouseLemurs/README.txt

 README.txt
 Ziheng Yang, 27 January 2003

+This folder contains files for the local-clock likelihood analysis of Yoder and Yang (2003).

 (A)
 The clock models are re-written.
 Note that the fossil calibration points are specified using the symbol '@' in the tree file; the symbol